GaryHostt/Oracle_Integration/README.md

 [Integration workshop with Process](https://github.com/OracleCPS/oracleintegrationday)

 The above workshop, labs 100 & 300 contains great starters for basic Application Integration while seeing a variety of its features.
 Lab 400 has a great introduction for Process Automation that builds on the previous work.
 The next two workshops below expand on the use case while showing VBCS and integration with other systems.
+These three workshops are good starters to learn about the components of OIC and how to leverage them with more advanced use cases.

 [VBCS, Process, REST](https://github.com/OracleCPS/aiconlineshopping)